 v37.
 The mountain (as with the wilderness) is a place of revelation and communion with God.
 Yet, like Moses, Jesus must come down to an earthly reality of superficial faith and rejection.

 v38-40.
 A crowd had just gathered around a desperate father who had looked to Jesus' disciples to drive an evil spirit out of his child, but they had failed.
 Jesus joins the crowd and the father again pleads for help.
-Luke makes no comment about the quality of the father's faith, but he has asked for healing, both from the disciples and now Jesus, so he obviously believes they are able to help.
+Luke makes no comment about the quality of the father's faith; he has asked for healing, both from the disciples and now Jesus, so he obviously believes that Jesus is able to help.
 Although the child's condition is described in terms of epilepsy, the base problem is demonic.

 v41.
 Jesus now rebukes their lack of faith, but who does he actually rebuke?
-Some commentators opt for the disciples, while others suggest that the rebuke applies to all present.
-Clearly the crowd's response is superficial; they are only "amazed", cf. v43.
-Yet, it is more than likely that Jesus has in mind his disciples.
-They obviously doubted that they had the power and authority to cast out demons, when Jesus had explicitly given them this power and authority.
+The crowd's response is superficial, they are only "amazed", yet, it is more than likely that Jesus has in mind his disciples.
+They obviously doubted that they had the power and authority to cast out demons when Jesus had explicitly given them this power and authority.
 The problem is serious, because in the end, faith is the means of entering the kingdom.

 v42.
-Jesus "rebukes" the evil spirit, that is, he confronts it as a personal influence rather than an inanimate thing.
+Jesus "rebukes" the evil spirit, confronting it as a personal influence rather than an inanimate thing.
 In typical fashion the dark powers don't give up without a fight.

 v43.
-The crowd's response ("amazed" and "marvelling") is typical.
+The crowd's response is typical.
 Faith is the only valid response, and this crowd is without faith.

 v46.
 The gospel writers always examine the nature of discipleship after each passion prediction, so Luke here records the disciples' discussion over "greatness".

 v49-50.
 For the disciples, the nature of discipleship is defined in official status.
 How dare someone, other than the officially appointed followers of Jesus, act for Jesus.
 Yet with Jesus, a disciples' greatness has nothing to do with their precedence.
-True greatness is exhibited in the humiliated Christ and is imaged in the life of those who honour him.
-Instead of claiming precedence, a disciple will accept a brother, irrespective of their social status, wealth, official authorization, etc. Jesus is in no way perturbed by this unofficial exorcist, and neither should his disciples be perturbed.
+True greatness is found in the humiliated Christ.
+Instead of claiming precedence, the disciples would do well to consider their own standing.
+Their failure to cast out the demon from the epileptic boy can only show that they have yet to discover true greatness in the suffering Christ.

 1. What was so dangerous in the disciples' "unbelief"?